mesosphere/dcos-docs-site/pages/1.11/release-notes/1.11.11/index.md

 - DCOS-53077 - Fixed a number of issues that caused some DC/OS components to crash when `/tmp` is mounted with the `noexec` option.

 ## MARATHON
-- MARATHON-8562 - Some HTTP endpoints are blocked with `RestResource.result` even though the non-blocking async replies with `sendResponse(asyncResponse)`.
-This release removes the `RestResource.result` completely and adapts all endpoints that return a failure.
 - MARATHON-8596 - Marathon health checks is a deprecated feature and users are strongly recommended to switch to Mesos health checks for scalability reasons.
 However, there are  number of issues when excessive number of Marathon health checks (HTTP and TCP) would overload parts of Marathon.
-This release introduces a new parameter `--max_concurrent_marathon_health_checks` that defines maximum number (256 by default) of Marathon health checks (HTTP/S and TCP).
-These health checks can be executed concurrently in the given moment.
-Remember that setting a big value here and using many services with Marathon health checks will overload Marathon thus leading to internal timeouts and unstable behavior.
+This release introduces a new parameter `--max_concurrent_marathon_health_checks` that defines the maximum number (256 by default) of Marathon health checks (HTTP/S and TCP).
+These health checks can be executed concurrently.
+Remember that setting a large value here and using many services with Marathon health checks will overload Marathon thus leading to internal timeouts and unstable behavior.

 ## Networking
-- DCOS-49711 - This realease fixes the failure of `dcos-net-setup.py` when `systemd` network directory did not exist.
+- DCOS-49711 - This release fixes the failure of `dcos-net-setup.py` when `systemd` network directory did not exist.
 - DCOS_OSS-4970, DCOS_OSS-5061 - If a container is using port mapping functionality (such as a container in bridge mode) and if there is a VIP listening on the same port as the host port in port mapping then the VIP traffic doesn't work.
-This happens because the iptable rules for portmapper kicks in before the VIP iptable rule.
+This happens because the iptable rules for port mapper kicks in before the VIP iptable rule.
 This release fixes a conflict between VIP port and port mapping.

 ## Package Management
 - COPS-2861 - Users often encounter an issue where pkgpanda will attempt to extract a package tarball into `/opt/mesosphere/packages`, but it fails due to the tarball only having been partially downloaded.
 This causes the entire DC/OS install process to fail.
-This release validates tarballs and/or retry a failed package download in dcos bootstrap.
+This release validates tarballs and/or retry a failed package download in DC/OS bootstrap.
 - COPS-3889, COPS-4296, COPS-4628, DCOS-49982 - An error occurred when trying to use UCR with a Docker image via [Docker Hub](https://registry-1.docker.io) and Nexus 3 Docker registry is configured as a proxy to the Docker Hub.
-This release adds a support for Docker registry V2 Schema 2 because some major registries may start to deprecate V2 Schema1 in the near future.
+This release adds a support for Docker registry V2 Schema 2 because some major registries may start to deprecate V2 Schema 1 in the near future.
 - COPS-3961, DCOS_OSS-4316 - Updated REX-Ray version to [0.11.4](https://github.com/rexray/rexray/releases/tag/v0.11.4).
 - DCOS_OSS-4097, DCOS_OSS-5106 - In the previous releases, pkgpanda relied on the fact that the `useradd` command creates a matching group for a newly-created user.
 This assumption worked because it was set in the `USERGROUPS_ENAB` setting in `/etc/login.defs`.
 For more information read the [useradd](https://linux.die.net/man/8/useradd) command.
 This release explicitly creates user groups for all users.